10 Finance Internships for High School Students

 Deadline: Varies

 JP Morgan Chase offers two paths for high school students to learn about and work in the financial sector: school programs or an apprenticeship.
-These programs allow you to work in one of their businesses or corporate functions, where you’ll be assigned meaningful projects, attend meetings, and interact with managers.
-You’ll gain insights into the industry while developing your technical and soft skills.
+These programs allow high schoolers to work in one of their businesses or corporate functions.
+Interns are assigned projects, attend meetings, and interact with managers—all while gaining industry insight and developing technical and soft skills.

 Location: Boston, Massachusetts